fortenemy/default-project/TEMPLATE_GUIDE.md

 ## 🙏 Credits

-This template's workflow methodology is inspired by the excellent [**AI Dev Tasks**](https://github.com/snarktank/ai-dev-tasks) repository by [@snarktank](https://github.com/snarktank), combined with an extended memory system developed for the Bitcoin Trading Bot MVP project.
+This template's workflow methodology is inspired by the excellent [**AI Dev Tasks**](https://github.com/snarktank/ai-dev-tasks) repository by [@snarktank](https://github.com/snarktank), combined with an extended memory system developed for that nasty *bitcoin-trading-bot* project.

 **Shout out to:** <https://github.com/snarktank/ai-dev-tasks>